dtuchsch/embedded-comstack/README.md

 const auto sent = client.send(&data, data.size());
 ```

 We are now able to create multiple clients or servers easily.
 In addition, all of the protocols using sockets do have the most implementation part in common.
-The type `TcpClient` is derived from type `Socket`, which implements sockets in the most general possible way.
+The type `TcpClient` is derived from type `Socket`, which implements sockets in the most generic way possible.

 ## Operating systems supported